Meppayur Assembly constituency

-After the delimitation in 2008, Kunnummal, Kuttiady, Purameri, Ayancheri, Thiruvallur, Maniyur, and Velom Gram Panchayats became a part of the newly formed Kuttiady (State Assembly constituency), whereas Cheruvannur and Meppayur was added to the Perambra (State Assembly constituency).
+After the delimitation in 2008, Kunnummal, Kuttiady, Purameri, Ayancheri, Thiruvallur, Maniyur, and Velom Gram Panchayats became a part of the newly formed Kuttiady Assembly constituency, whereas Cheruvannur and Meppayur were added to the Perambra Assembly constituency.

-Local self governed segments
+Local self-governed segments

-Meppayur Niyamasabha constituency was composed of the following local self governed segments:
+Meppayur Assembly constituency was composed of the following local self-governed segments:

 Election history

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediately previous election.

-Niyamasabha Election 2006
+2006

 There were 1,61,852 registered voters in Meppayur Constituency for the 2006 Kerala Niyamasabha Election.

-Niyama Sabha Election 2001
+2001

 There were 1,58,091 registered voters in Meppayur Constituency for the 2001 Kerala Niyamasabha Election.